m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 ```

 We define another predicate called `compare_constrain` which take the regions information
 and two cages' comparison relation.
-It is something like `[a, b]-less` whice means cage
+It is something like `[a, b]-less` which means cage
 a's sum is less than cage b's sum.
 And we just add this constraints to the solver.
 All
 the remaining are exactly the same as [Killer Sudoku][4]'s solver.